Busselton Margaret River Airport: History

 As part of the development, a new terminal building was proposed to be built in front of the new Code E Apron to help facilitate future interstate and international services.
 In early 2018, the Government of Western Australia placed the construction of the new terminal building on hold until a major commercial airline committed to interstate services that were shown to be viable.

 In September 2019, it was announced that Jetstar was to launch a subsidised service to Melbourne in April 2020.
-As a result of the service confirmation, the Western Australian government announced it would spend an extra $3.2 million upgrading the airport's terminal.
+As a result of the service confirmation, the Government of Western Australia announced it would spend an extra upgrading the airport's terminal.
 The commencement of the service was postponed eight times due to the COVID-19 pandemic.
 Flights began as part of a three-year trial of the route on 6 April 2022.
 The terminal upgrade was also postponed until after the three-year trial period.

 In April 2019, the airport was designated as an international alternate airport to Perth; previously the closest airports with this designation were Learmonth and Adelaide.

-In 2023, there were renewed calls to upgrade the terminal before the conclusion of the three-year trial period after the success of the new service and increases in mining flights, with annual passenger numbers jumping from 25,000 before the pandemic to 95,000 by 2023.
+In 2023, there were renewed calls to upgrade the terminal before the conclusion of the three-year trial period after the success of the new service and increases in mining flights, with annual passenger numbers jumping from 25,000 before the COVID-19 pandemic to 95,000 by 2023.
 In March 2024 Jetstar commenced flights to Sydney after the success of the Melbourne service.
 In June 2024, a new Royal Flying Doctor Service facility opened.
 QantasLink attempted to launch another Perth–Busselton commercial service on 27 June 2025, but it was cancelled three months later and its final flight was on 6 October; however, the airline still offers charter flights on the route.
+On 14 April 2026, Jetstar announced that it would suspend its Sydney service until 22 September because of rising fuel costs due to the 2026 Iran war and insufficient passenger demand.

 Busselton is home to the largest fly-in fly-out workforce in Western Australia outside Perth, resulting in the airport seeing numerous mining charters for BHP, Fortescue and Rio Tinto each week.